Kill Mushroom Fungus in Garden Beds & Yards

 2. If you see any mushroom fungus growing in your garden, remove it immediately.
 Do not compost it, as this will only spread the spores.

-3. Avoid walking through areas where the mushroom fungus is growing, as this can also spread the spores.
+3. Avoid walking through areas where the mushroom fungus grows, which can also spread the spores.

 4. Keep your garden free of debris and dead leaves, as these can provide a perfect breeding ground for mushroom fungus spores.